AntonioFuziy/RentX/README.md

 ## RentX

-**RentX is a car rent app, build by Rocketseat, and this github repository is based on the front-end of this application.**
+RentX is a car rent app, build by Rocketseat, and this github repository is based on the front-end of this application using NextJS and styled-components with TypeScript.

 ## Getting Started